Before the Tale Unfurls:

-“Welcome, Louise Brooks,” said the creature.
-“I am Schopenhauer, the god of the imagination.”
+“Welcome, Louise Brooks,” the creature, cloaked in cobalt, crooned.
+“I am Schopenhauer, the sentinel of stories.”

 With Schopenhauer as her sherpa, Louise leaped through literary landscapes.
 They danced with Dante, mingled with Milton, mused with Schopenhauer himself, and adventured with Alice.
 Yet, as the tales twisted and turned, Louise’s lucidity wavered.
 Was this world woven from whimsy or was it a window to another world?

 Sensing her skepticism, Schopenhauer, shimmering in sea-green, spoke, “I am the ink of your imagination, Louise.
 Through me, tales take form.”